Harvard College Alumni

-3. How can I purchase Class of 2015 merchandise?

-Seniors and parents will be able to purchase class merchandise, brought to you by the Senior Class Committee, beginning in the spring, prior to Commencement.
+Seniors and parents will be able to purchase class merchandise, brought to you by the Senior Class Committee, through Harvard14.org/store.
 All items will be delivered to seniors in the beginning of May.

 4. When must seniors vacate their rooms?

-# Second